Center for Railroad Photography & Art: Public programs

 Since 2003, the Center has sponsored annual conferences and an awards program for contemporary railroad photography.
 In 2006, conferences in Milwaukee and in College Station, Texas, observed the centennial of the diesel locomotive with historical presentations and discussions of the diesel’s effect on railroad art.
 Public programs have accompanied each exhibition.

 Internet archive

-In 2007,with support from the North American Railway Foundation, the Center launched a descriptive website, railroadheritage.org.
+In 2007, with support from the North American Railway Foundation, the Center launched a descriptive website, railroadheritage.org.
 It reproduced images related to railroading from the 1840s to the present, coupled with explanatory texts that describe the images’ content and their historical, technological, and aesthetic importance.
-The images were drawn from the Center’s own collections and from public and private collections around the country.
+The images were drawn from the Center’s collections and public and private collections around the country.
 Several museums and archives collaborated in the effort.
 In 2008, the Center extracted 32 images from railroadheritage.org and created "American Railroad History in a Nutshell," a feature on the site that depicts and describes, in a digest form, the importance of railroads, their development, and some social historical elements of railroads and railroading.